edgexr/edge-cloud-platform/pkg/mc/federation/README.md

 This establishes a unidirectional federation whereby a *Provider* provides edge resources to a *Consumer*, allowing the *Consumer* to deploy applications on those edge resources.

 1. Operator1 creates ProviderZoneBases, to map cloudlets to zones.
 These definitions are federation independent. `/api/v1/auth/federation/provider/zonebase/create`
 2. Operator1 creates a FederationProvider.
-This returns the authentication credentials to gove to the consumer out of band. `/api/v1/auth/federation/provider/create`
+This returns the authentication credentials to give to the consumer out of band. `/api/v1/auth/federation/provider/create`
 3. (Optional) Operator1 shares ProviderZoneBases with the FederationProvider.
 This makes those zones available via that provider (can be done later as well) `/api/v1/auth/federation/provider/zone/share`
 4. Operator2 creates a FederationConsumer, given the address and authentication credentials for a FederationProvider.
 This connects to the provider via the EWBI, and receives any shared provider zones, creating consumer zones for them.
 Optionally, it auto-registers those zones.
 For registered zones, it creates a Cloudlet in the configurated region to represent that zone. `/api/v1/auth/federation/consumer/create` -> `/operatorplatform/federation/v1/partner`
 5. (Optional) Operator2 (consumer) will receive (via partner callback) notification of any new shared zones from Operator1 (provider).
 These zones can be registered. `/api/v1/auth/federation/consumer/zone/register` -> `/operatorplatform/federation/v1/{fedctxid}/zones`